CookieKGcz/CCCCQQQQE/Roann/Factions/AA-current-1295-Factions/Kaspion Empire/In/Deep hole.md

 	- Cr(8-11)
 	- Safehouses - 7 + 5 before the entrance to the 7th layer
 - ### 7th layer
-	- XX
+	- Entering with [[Dwelling-Delving gears]] below rank 5 is prohibited by [[Buraeu of Central Kaspion]] without a rank 5 certification.
-	- Obsidian, kilometers long tubes in a complex web.
+	- This cave has obsidian, kilometers long tubes in a complex web inside of it.
-	- [[Night gear]] is a must, as there is not a single shred of light present.
+	- The gear for this layer is one of the special ones, so read before going in.
+	- #Night-gear
 	- This floor is also known for the multiple false entrances, and the "skip", which is basically skipping the 8th layer through a single tunnel.
 	- Cr(9-13)
-	- ![[829be2499f140af1db458fcff2938f21.jpg]] but a lot more dark and gargantuan
+	- ![[829be2499f140af1db458fcff2938f21.jpg | 200]]  but a lot more dark and gargantuan
 - ### 8th layer
 	- A tricky/easy, but long. (slow, because of not making a sound.
 Silance spell is a must)
 	- X